 Federal and Single-State, or Federal and Multi-StateTax Returns are completed Quickly, Efficiently, and Accurately.
 The turn-around time is 1-2 days.
 We give clients Peace-of-mind; and put a BIG smile on their faces.
 We're ready to go Full/Open Throttle for you.
 Are you ready to ROLL with us?
 Let's start today!!!
 Some transport clients Fax their documents to us.
 Most of them send us their documents by UPS, DHL, FedEx, and Post Office.
 They are:-

-1) Taxi & Limousine companies (Uber, Unter, Lyft, Juno, Communicar, Green Cab, Yellow Cab, etc.)
+1) Taxi & Limousine companies (Uber, Unter, Lyft, Juno, Communicar, Green Cab, etc.)

 1) Your Cell Phone number and E-mail address for quick communication.

 4) Copy of Birth certificate and Social Security Card for each dependent you are claiming.

 5) Forms W-2G gambling & winnings from Casinos, State Lottery, Horse Racing, etc.